May

 Opinions expressed by Entrepreneur contributors are their own.

 Digital-growth channels are a mixed blessing.
-They democratize by making marketing and publicity easier, faster and more affordable.
+They democratize entrepreneurship by making marketing and publicity easier, faster and more affordable.
 They level the playing field between startups and industry incumbents, giving startups a chance to succeed.

-But the problem is they’re that way for everybody meaning your has the same access you do.
+But the problem is they’re that way for everybody — meaning your competition has the same access you do.
 By themselves, digital channels don’t offer a competitive advantage.
 They’re there for the taking, open to anyone, table stakes for every industry participant.
 Within their first few months or even weeks, most serious startups have a website and a social-media presence that’s on par with their industry’s leader.

 Most startups are so focused on how to compete against a comfortable, well-capitalized incumbent that they don’t take much time or trouble to visualize being an incumbent themselves in the future.
 They’re fixated on how to revolutionize an industry and how to be the ultimate disruptor.